Christel Boom: Infiltration of West Germany

-There had always been rumours about the Guillaume's past, and as early as 1955 Günter had been suspected of working as an East German agent, but the initial report had been overlooked and dismissed.
+There had always been rumours about the Guillaumes' past, and as early as 1955 Günter had been suspected of working as an East German agent, but the initial report had been overlooked and dismissed.
 More red flags were raised during his 1969 elevation to work with Brandt, but nothing concrete could be found.
 In 1973, a counter-intelligence officer came across the Guillaumes during the investigation of another case.
 Among the most compelling pieces of evidence were radio intercepts dating back to the 1950s that coincided with significant events for the Guillaumes; the birth of Pierre, birthdays and other family occasions.
 The HVA had sent messages like these to improve the morale of their foreign operatives, but for the Federal Office for the Protection of the Constitution (BfV) this provided motivation for further investigation.
 Günther Nollau, the head of the BfV, recommended to Brandt that the Guillaumes be left in place and put under surveillance.
 The couple became aware of the surveillance, and were told to suspend their own intelligence work by their superiors in the Stasi.
 The choice of whether to return to East Germany was left in their own hands, and they opted to remain in place.
 On 24 April 1974, under the name Operation Tango, the Guillaumes were arrested at their home in Bonn.
 Günter declared "I am a citizen and officer of the GDR.
 Do respect that."
 Brandt resigned soon after, officially citing the Guillaume affair as the reason.

 In June 1975, the pair were put on trial for high treason in Düsseldorf; Günter was sentenced to thirteen years, while Christel was given eight years.
 Under normal circumstances at the time, the pair would have expected to be sent back to East Germany sooner rather than later as part of a prisoner exchange, but given the high profile and embarrassing nature of the infiltration, the West German government was not interested in such a swap.

 Later life

 Christel was eventually released from prison in March 1981 as part of a prisoner exchange for six West German spies and went back to East Germany, while Günter was not released until October that year.
 The couple were awarded East Germany's highest honour, the Order of Karl Marx.
-Soon after their return, she divorced Guillaume, who she felt had betrayed her by confessing to their spying, and for revelations made during the trial that he had been a member of the Nazi Party, against whom she held a grudge for their treatment of her father.
+Soon after their return, she divorced Guillaume, who she felt had betrayed her by confessing to their spying, and for revelations made during the trial that he had been a member of the Nazi Party, against which she held a grudge for their treatment of her father.
 She returned to work for the Stasi at their headquarters in East Berlin.
 In 1990, East and West Germany began the process of reunification.
 In February 2001 she lost a court case against the German government, in which she petitioned for the seven years she served in prison to be added to her pension earnings.
 She retired to Wilmersdorf, a district in western Berlin, and died of heart failure on 20 March 2004.